Gustave Roussy is a non-profit making private health establishment with a public role.

 Gustave Roussy is a member of Unicancer, an organisation to which all French Cancer Centres belong.

 Gustave Roussy is led by an Board of directors which determines its overall policies and its methods for assessment and control.
 It has 18 ex-officio members, two of whom are Representative from the Ministry of Research and by the National Institute for Health and Medical Research (Inserm).

 It is chaired by the Prefect of the Île-de-France region and Paris and determines overall policies and methods for assessment and monitoring.

 The executive management of Gustave Roussy is directed by a doctor, appointed for a 5 year period by the Minister of Health as advised by the Administrative Council and the National Federation of Cancer Centres (Unicancer).
-Professor Alexander Eggermont has been the General Director of Gustave Roussy since 2010.
+Professor Fabrice Barlesi has been appointed Director General as of 1 August 2021.

 The Gustave Roussy governance model is based on delegated leadership, which places the Committees at the heart of the organisation and gives the Departments responsibility for deciding priorities and managing resources.
 Internal delegation, which was instituted in 2010, has provided the opportunity for dialogue, which improves overall efficiency and benefits patients.
 This efficacy results from conferring individual and collective responsibility and encouraging good communication between the various departments: management, medical staff, care-providers and administrators.